andersen-lab/Freyja/README.md

 ```
 freyja update
 ```
 which downloads new versions of the curated lineage file as well as the UShER global phylogenetic [tree](http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/), which is subsequently converted into barcodes and saved in "data/usher_barcodes.csv".
 The ```--outdir``` option can be used to specify a local directory to store the lineage mapping and barcode files.
+By default, Freyja now only includes lineages that are present on [cov-lineages.org](https://cov-lineages.org/).
+To include proposed lineages and lineages that haven't been released via cov-lineages (usually this lag is no more than a few days), the ``` --noncl``` flag can be used.

 We now provide a fast bootstrapping method for freyja, which can be run using the command